minio/docs/docs/setup-apache-http-proxy-with-minio.md

 Apache HTTP is an open source web server and a reverse proxy server.

 In this recipe we will learn how to set up Apache HTTP with mod_proxy module for connecting to Minio Server.
-We are goint to set up a new VirtualHost for example.com
+We are going to set up a new VirtualHost for example.com

 ## 1. Prerequisites